erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### List Servers

-You can retrieve a list of all the servers provisioned inside a specific VDC.
+Retrieves a list of all the servers provisioned inside a specific VDC.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|